 Create Book Documents

 Start by creating an InDesign document.
-This is the file which will serve as the master file from which all the other book files will be based.
+This is the file which will serve as the parent file from which all the other book files will be based.
 This is the format:

 Initial Document Setup

 Define the base serif in the Basic Paragraph style.
 Create a new style for the Base-Sans paragraph style.
 Create styles as shown below.
 Changing their appearance isn’t that important for now.

 We’re using Adobe Caslon Pro for body copy and Futura PT for titles.
 They’re both on Adobe Fonts.

 For Futura, make sure you sync a bold instance.
 You’ll need it for titles and the TOC later on.